PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-05-27-wordpress-and-supply-chain.md

 together in whatever form you specified.
 This chain is as strong as its weakest link.

-To make this a bit more real, let's talk about a famous software [Wordpress](https://wordpress.com/) is possibly the most commonly used web content manager.
+To make this a bit more real, let's talk about the most commonly used web content manager, [Wordpress](https://wordpress.com/)

 There is a running joke about how insecure it is given the mind-boglling number of vulnerabilities related to it.